This information is arranged by year and includes MSM historical and other highlights of New York City’s music history.

 May — Jazz legend Max Roach (Undergraduate ’52) is given an honorary doctorate at Commencement.

 December — The John Brownlee Opera Theatre presents the American Premiere of Cornet Christoph Rilke’s Song of Love and Death by Siegfried Matthus.
 John Rockwell of the New York Times wrote: “Manhattan School has done the opera proud.
 The musical performance, sung in Bernard Jacobson’s sure translation, was fully professional.”

 Other Highlights of New York City Musical History:

 Graduate Program in Orchestral Performance begins, the first of it kind in North America.
 It offers intensive study with members of prominent area ensembles.
-Founding members include New York Philharmonic concert master Glenn Dicterow (pictured), Joseph Robinson, and Frank Morelli (BM ’73).
+Founding members include New York Philharmonic concert master Glenn Dicterow (pictured) and principal oboist Joseph Robinson.

 Summer — Manhattan School of Music founds Professional Musical Theater Workshop, Paul Gemignani, Director.

 November — Soprano Birgit Nilsson is honored with a gala concert celebrating her years of master classes at the School.
 Guest performers include Sherrill Milnes and several luminary alumni.
 George Manahan (Class of 1976) leads the School’s Symphony.